rubenlupi/elemental-maths/main-index.md

 🔹 **Applications & Memory Hooks:**
 - Useful in 3D modeling, origami design, structural engineering.
 - Hook: “Faces, edges, vertices—count around every corner.”
+- Tip: Count faces first, then trace edges, and finish with vertices—use Euler’s formula as a final check.

 ##### Block 3 – Nets & Unfolding Shapes
 🔹 **Definition:** A **net** is a 2D layout that folds to form a 3D solid; demonstrates how faces connect.